 Summer 2025/26: Crews work to preserve Peters Creek bridge.

 You might be wondering how we're going to move the concrete medians separating traffic every day and allow the middle lane of traffic to alternate directions.
 Enter the Road Zipper!
-This machine drives down the median, picks up the heavy concrete dividers up and sets them down in their new position.
+This machine drives down the median, picks up the heavy concrete dividers and sets them down in their new position.
 This will allow the crews to shift the median along the 1,532-foot-long bridges twice a day in as little as 15 minutes!
-Check out this video of a Road Zipper in action:

 The northbound Knik River bridge is named after Sergeant James Bondsteel, a recipient of the U.S. Medal of Honor.
 Born in Michigan, Sergeant Bondsteel served with the U.S. Marine Corps in Korea and then with the U.S. Army in Vietnam.
-His actions during the 1969 Battle of Anloc in Vietnam that earned him the Medal of Honor.
+His actions during the 1969 Battle of Anloc in Vietnam earned him the Medal of Honor.

 After retiring in the 1980s with over 20 years of military service, Sergeant Bondsteel moved to Alaska where he worked as a counselor at the Wasilla Vet Center and the U.S. Veteran's Administration in Anchorage.
 Tragically, Sergeant Bondsteel was killed on the northbound Knik River bridge in 1987 at only 39 years of age when a trailer of logs became detached from a logging truck and crashed into his vehicle.